ArunMurali1997/webpack_tutorial/README.md

 ## :sparkles: Packages

-@babel/core - allow us to run tool like babel
+@babel/core - Allow us to run tool like babel
 @babel/preset-env - is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
 @babel/preset-react - jsx to javascript
 babel-loader - This package allows transpiling JavaScript files using Babel and webpack.